The thick-thin decomposition and the bilipschitz classification of normal surface singularities: The bilipschitz model of

 Consider now the decomposition \eqref{eq:fine_decomp} of the previous section, which is the decomposition of part \eqref{it:1.9.1} of Theorem \ref{th:classification} but with the gluing tori thickened to annular pieces.
 We consider also the weights $q_\nu$ of part \eqref{it:1.9.3} of Theorem \ref{th:classification}.

 Recall that, except for adding annular pieces, this decomposition is obtained from the thick-thin decomposition by JSJ-decomposing the thin zones.

-Any JSJ decomposition can be positioned uniquely up to isotopy to be transverse to the foliation by fibers of a foliation over $S^1$ (so long as the leaves are not tori).
+\begin{remark} Any JSJ decomposition can be positioned uniquely up to isotopy to be transverse to the foliation by fibers of a fibration over $S^1$ (as long as the leaves are not tori).
+Indeed, by the Transversality Lemma of Roussarie and Thurston (\cite{roussarie,thurston}), we can modify the JSJ decomposition by an isotopy in such a way that each separating torus and boundary torus is transversal to all leaves of the foliation.
+Then, using Waldhausen (\cite[Satz 2.8]{waldhausen}), we can assume that, up to bilipschitz equivalence, the leaves are transversal to the Seifert fibers in each Seifert fibered component. \end{remark}

 In particular, this applies to the foliation of part \eqref{it:1.9.2} of Theorem \ref{th:classification}, so we have a foliation with compact leaves on each non-thick piece of this decomposition.
 For a piece $A_{\sigma}^{(\epsilon_0)}$ the leaves are annuli and we define

 where $\nu$ and $\nu'$ are nodes at the ends of the string $\sigma$, ordered so that $q_\nu<q_{\nu'}$.
 For a non-thick piece $M_\nu^{(\epsilon)}$ the leaves are fibers of a fibration $M_\nu^{(\epsilon)} \to S^1$.
 In this case let $\phi_\nu\colon F_\nu\to F_\nu$ be the monodromy map of this fibration and define Finally, for each node $\nu$ of $\Gamma$ such that $q_\nu=1$ (i.e., $M_\nu^{(\epsilon)}$ is thick) we define